EricSaboya/ericsaboya.github.io/_pages/about.md

 Hello!

 I'm Eric, and I'm currently a Postdoctoral Research Associate in the [Atmospheric Chemistry Research Group](https://www.bristol.ac.uk/chemistry/research/acrg/) at the University of Bristol working with Prof. Matt Rigby and Dr. Anita Ganesan.
-In my current role as an atmospheric scientist I develop methods for quantifying sources and sinks of greenhouse gases using Bayesian methods.
+In my current role as an atmospheric scientist I develop methods for quantifying sources and sinks of greenhouse gases using Bayesian statistical approaches.
 I recently completed my PhD in the Department of Physics at Imperial College London where I was supervised by Drs.
 Heather Graven and Tim Arnold (NPL).

-Alongside my research I am involved in some science communication projects including my podcast _A Cup of Atmospheric Science_ where I share and interview atmospheric scientists about their work.

-<iframe style="border-radius:12px" src="https://open.spotify.com/embed/show/3XsZJumszhZOgNvL11vw77?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

 Current Research Interests
 ======